CatchmentSci/Hydraulic-effects-of-channel-realignment/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
-This project seeks to develop the evidence base for how channel reconfiguration and floodplain reconnection can affect the hydraulic behavior in the affected reach.
-This repository provides data and code used to generate figures present within the research article "Hydraulic effects of channel reconfiguration and floodplain reconnection".
+This project seeks to develop the evidence base for how channel realignment and floodplain reconnection can affect the hydraulic behavior in the affected reach.
+This repository provides data and code used to generate figures present within the research article "Hydraulic effects of channel realignment and floodplain reconnection".
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)